 Historic Pillsbury Mansion Scheduled For Demolition

 This beautiful home, built by the Pillsbury Family in 1918 will soon be gone.
-The demolition permit has been issued. which is filed with the city of Orono shows the current owners as James and Mary Jundt, a
+The demolition permit has been issued. which is filed with the city of Orono shows the current owners as James and Mary Jundt.

 WHY IS THE CITY NOT SAVING THIS HISTORIC LANDMARK?